 Step 3: Model training

 The Engine can use the prepared dataset and provide recommended models given the defined goal.
-Indications of each model’s performance allow the insurers to select the right model to train.
+The Engine will also provide indications of each model’s performance prior to training to allow the selection of the best model before investing time into training the model.

 Step 4: Deploy & use ML